Semantic dementia: Presentation

+Hemispheric lateralization and modality-specific deficits

+Research has shown that the lateralization of temporal lobe atrophy in semantic dementia produces distinct patterns of semantic memory impairment.
+A study was done on a cohort of 41 patients with semantic dementia, where it was shown that performance deficits occurred in accordance with the predominantly affected hemisphere.
+Patients with predominantly left temporal lobe damage (31 patients) exhibited poorer naming and comprehension abilities.
+Conversely, patients with predominantly right temporal lobe damage (10 patients; a smaller subgroup) exhibiting poorer facial recognition, picture interpretation, and comprehension of visual information.
+This hemispheric dissociation indicates that semantic memory is organized in a modality-specific manner.
+While semantic dementia affects both the right and left temporal lobe, the incongruence of atrophy will play a role in the clinical symptoms displayed.

 Genetics

 The majority of SD patients have ubiquitin-positive, TDP-43 positive, tau-negative inclusions, although other pathologies have been described more infrequently, namely tau-positive Pick's disease and Alzheimer's pathology.
 Of all the FTLD syndromes, SD is least likely to run in families and is usually sporadic.

-Alzheimer's Disease and Semantic Dementia
+Alzheimer's disease and semantic dementia

 Alzheimer's disease is related to semantic dementia, which both have similar symptoms.
 The main difference between the two being that Alzheimer's is categorized by atrophy to both sides of the brain while semantic dementia is categorized by loss of brain tissue in the front portion of the left temporal lobe.
 With Alzheimer's disease in particular, interactions with semantic memory produce different patterns in deficits between patients and categories over time which is caused by distorted representations in the brain.
 For example, in the initial onset of Alzheimer's disease, patients have mild difficulty with the artifacts category.
 As the disease progresses, the category specific semantic deficits progress as well, and patients see a more concrete deficit with natural categories.
 In other words, the deficit tends to be worse with living things as opposed to non-living things.